Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: Examples

-After the IIR method modification, without algebraic equations, new dual optimal solution of {\ILP} of new system are $\bar{\bm{c}}=(1,1,0,1,1,0,1,1,zeros(5))$ and $\bar{ \bm{d}}=(ones(9),0,0,1,1)$.
-And the DOF of the new system is $\sum d_j-\sum c_i=5$ satisfying $\leq\delta-n+r$, and the determinant of the new Jacobian matrix is a non-zero constant.
-Furthermore, the IIR method in this example modifies the {\DAE} only one time, rather than $3$ times repeatedly modification by augmentation method shown in section $6.2$ \cite{Taihei19}.
-In other words, it shows the IIR method can reduce more index than the augmentation method.
+Then we can verify that the determinant of the new Jacobian matrix is a non-zero constant.
+Furthermore, the embedding method in this example finishes the index reduction after one iteration, rather than $3$ iterations by the substitution method or the augmentation method shown in section $6.2$ \cite{Taihei19}.
+So the embedding method is more efficient for this example.

-Furthermore, for numerical solution, the initial value of $\bm{u}(0)$ and $\bm{\xi}$ are set corresponding to $\dot{\bm x}(0)$ in section A.$2$ \cite{Taihei19}, respectively.
-The missing value of $\dot{\bm{u}}(0)$ be solved by substitution.
-Numerical results are shown in Figure \ref{fig:amp}.
+Specifically, for the numerical solution of this problem, the initial value of $\bm{u}(0)$ and $\bm{\xi}$ are set corresponding to $\dot{\bm x}(0)$ respectively.